 Naftoon is a multimedia art installation poetically integrating the essential role of oil in Iranian society through photo, video, audio, and animation elements by Ghazaleh Keshavarz.
 Keshavarz is an interdisciplinary artist with an emphasis on photography, installation, and site-specific projects.
 This installation explores the history of oil from the discovery of it in 1908, through the nationalization of oil in 1951 and up till now.
 Keshavarz received a BA in Photography from Tehran University of Art in 2012 and is UMBC’s RTKL Award recipient of 2017.

 Jaclin Paul presents Sibling Portraits, a series of large-scale photographs that explore relationship, similarity, difference and family mythology through digitally manipulated photographs of eight brothers and sisters, along with animation and audio elements.
 Her work about the semiotics and pragmatics of phenotypes depicts her subjects in real and imagined spaces, directly implicating the photographer, the siblings, and by proxy, the viewer.
-Paul, a Shriver Fellow at UMBC, received her BFA in Photography and Painting from the School of the Art Institute of Chicago (SAIC) in 2015 and spent a year in Ghana with the Peace Corps in 2014.
+Paul, a Shriver Fellow at UMBC, received her BFA in Photography and Painting from the School of the Art Institute of Chicago (SAIC) in 2005 and was in Ghana working for the Peace Corps from 2012- 2014.

 An opening reception will be held Thursday, April 13, from 5 to 7 p.m., and the gallery will open for regular hours on Friday, April 14.

 Admission is free.
-Free parking is available immediately adjacent to the Performing Arts and Humanities Building in Lot 8 during evening and weekend hours.
+Free parking is available immediately adjacent to the Performing Arts and Humanities Building in Lot 8 after 3:30 p.m. and on Saturdays.